DeSciWorldDAO/gitbook-docs/open-research-tooling/public-funding-marketplace/how-to-contribute-to-dsw-market-scientists.md

 ## Introduction to DSW P2P Marketplace

-Underpinned by blockchain technology, our marketplace allows for a secure and efficient funding process.
-By delivering continuous innovation, we aim to democratize the science funding landscape and provide novel opportunities for independent or anonymous funding of research projects.
+Underpinned by blockchain technology the marketplace allows for a secure and efficient funding process.
+Attune to our mission we aim to democratize the science funding landscape and provide novel opportunities for independent or anonymous funding of research projects.

 The DSW Marketplace has been designed with the DeScientist in mind.
 To get started you need to follow a few quick processes:&#x20;